-Creating a wedding guest list is notoriously one of the most fraught parts of the wedding planning process.
+Creating a wedding invite list is notoriously one of the most fraught parts of the wedding planning process.
 To make this task a bit easier on you — and your relationship — here are seven types of people you can consider leaving off your list.
 In no particular order.

 1. The “B” Listers: